-Illegally parked vehicles may be ticketed, immobilized, or towed by the TCU Campus Police Department.
-Fines are payable at the Controller's Office.
+Illegally parked vehicles may be ticketed, immobilized, or towed by the TCU Police Department.
+The payment of traffic fines, of immobilization, or towing charges does not entitle the violator to accrue an indefinite number of citations.
 Continued parking offenses may lead to a suspension of campus driving and parking privileges and may also result in disciplinary action by the University.
-Whenever it is necessary to move an illegally parked vehicle, it will be towed by an independent wrecker operator to the wrecker's storage area.
+Whenever it is necessary to move an illegally parked vehicle, an independent wrecker operator will tow the vehicle to the wrecker's storage area.
 The owner of the vehicle will be responsible for the wrecker fee and storage plus the fine for the traffic violation.